nadijac7/github-guide/git-guide.md

 what is the status of the git repo/directory I'm in.
 It is good practice to use this command frequently so that you can fully understand the state of the repo.

 - `git add .`
-add all the files to git's tracking system.
+add all the modified files to git's tracking system.
 In git-speak, this is called `staging` your files.

+    - `git add filename`
+    will only stage `filename`

 - `git commit -m "commit message"` commit (save) the changes to git's tracking system (the `-m` means messages).